Introducing nTopology’s New Latticing Technology

 The new filtering utilities enable you to select lattice beams based on specific criteria like length, angle, connectivity, or thickness.
 This capability allows you to spatially control certain parameters of your lattice structures and optimize them for manufacturing.

-Surface Lattices
+Surface lattices

 The new latticing technology gives you the ability to create cell maps that conform to the surface of a quad mesh.
 Surface lattices enable you to design conformal rib grids to increase the stiffness of bodies with even the most complex or organic shapes.